IBM/watson-discovery-analyze-data-breaches/README.md

 ### 2. Install the dependencies

-Install all of the dependencies by running `yarn` command.
+Install all of the dependencies by running:

 ```sh
 $ npm install